How to Checkout a Remote Git Branch the Right Way

 Using `git checkout -b`

 The git checkout -b command is a powerful tool for creating a new local branch that tracks a remote branch.
 The syntax is straightforward: git checkout -b new-branch-name origin/remote-branch-name.
 The -b flag allows you to create a new branch while simultaneously setting it to track the specified remote branch.
+It is a best practice to use a feature branch for development work, as this isolates your changes, prevents direct commits to the main branch, and makes it easier to facilitate code review through pull requests before merging into the main codebase.

 Using git checkout -b, you can easily create a local branch that mirrors the remote branch, enabling you to work on remote changes directly.
 This method helps maintain a consistent workflow and ensures your local changes stay in sync with the remote repository.